-It is common for people in early sobriety to experience fatigue, mood swings, and depression.
+It is common for people recovering from alcohol addiction to experience early sobriety mood swings, fatigue, and depression.

 These symptoms can be exhausting and can be difficult to deal with, especially when they are present for 90 days or longer.
+This is often referred to as “early sobriety fatigue” because all the effort you are putting into staying sober is wearing you down.
 If you are still suffering from these symptoms after you have completed treatment, we encourage you to speak with a medical professional who may be able to suggest options that can help you in the long-term.

 Early Sobriety Tips